heptarch/heptarch.github.io/drafts/cloning.md

 	   <span class="sidenote">
 Admittedly, starting with the Coffman-Kundu-Wootters inequality may make things more confusing.</span>

-## Cloning
+## Encrypted cloning

 The thing about entanglement is that it allows for "spooky action at a distance", and in the case of teleportation, the state $X^a Z^b \vert \psi\rangle$ appears *instantaneously* in Bob's system when Alice measures in the Bell basis.
 This is deeply disturbing, and in fact, gets even more disturbing: in a frame of reference moving relative to Alice and Bob, Bob receives the state $X^a Z^b \vert\psi\rangle$ *before* Alice measures in the Bell basis!
+So there are two copies of the state floating around.
+So we see that teleportation, in the right frame of reference involves cloning.

-## Encryption
+The thing that prevents this from being a violation of no-cloning is the same thing that prevents Alice from sending information faster than light: Bob holds $X^a Z^b \vert\psi\rangle$ and not $\vert\psi\rangle$ itself.
+This looks a lot

 ## Multiple copies